pucheng-tan/WordFlow-wiki/Design/Interaction-Diagrams.md

 | | Admin logged in and in the Manage Classrooms view |
 | Sequence Diagram | ![Use_Case_06.1.svg](uploads/14faeb41538237394252df426971e67c/Use_Case_06.1.svg) |

+Note: depending on API data load, the generateReport() method may only be called after the user specifically requests that the report be generated.
+Live filtering may be performed if API tests show a lower transfer amount.
 ## 07: User takes an assigned typing challenge.
 | ID | 07.1 |
 | ------ | ------ |